TechnoTeam-Bildverarbeitung-GmbH/DUGR_GUI/README.md

 valentin.siebenkees@technoteam.de

 ## Installation:
-you can either download the Code here from Github or grab the version you like from the following cloud link (installer included for newer versions) https://cloud.tu-ilmenau.de/s/PyG785oapRqCNCM
+you can either download the Code here from Github or grab the version you like from the following cloud link (installer included for newer versions): https://cloud.tu-ilmenau.de/s/PyG785oapRqCNCM